 ARIMA is particularly effective for analyzing and forecasting non-stationary data where the mean and variance change over time.
 In a highly dynamic setting, for example, an urban area where network traffic patterns are influenced by unpredictable events such as concerts, sports events, or emergencies, ARIMA captures these trends and patterns by analyzing past data points and their relationships.
 This allows telecom companies to predict peak usage times and manage bandwidth accordingly, ensuring that networks remain robust and efficient even during unexpected traffic spikes.

-: ARIMA models are adept at managing datasets where mean and variance change over time by using differencing to achieve stationarity, ensuring accurate forecasts.
+Handling Non-Stationary Data: ARIMA models are adept at managing datasets where mean and variance change over time by using differencing to achieve stationarity, ensuring accurate forecasts.

-: By considering both past values and forecast errors, ARIMA effectively models dependencies in time series data, capturing both short-term fluctuations and long-term trends.
+Capturing Autoregressive and Moving Average Components: By considering both past values and forecast errors, ARIMA effectively models dependencies in time series data, capturing both short-term fluctuations and long-term trends.

-: ARIMA does not require initial parameters configuration but allows for the customization of parameters to fit specific datasets, making it suitable for a variety of network environments and traffic patterns.
+Versatility in Model Tuning: ARIMA does not require initial parameters configuration but allows for the customization of parameters to fit specific datasets, making it suitable for a variety of network environments and traffic patterns.

 Holt-Winters